Bank Indonesia to reduce liquidity in 2022, keep rates low until inflation rises

 "Excess liquidity in the banking system, which is currently very large, will be reduced gradually and cautiously so as not to interfere with the ability of banks in lending and purchasing of state securities to finance the state budget," he said.

-Annual inflation hit a five-month high of 1.66per cent in October but has remained below the central bank's 2per cent-4per cent target range since mid-2020.
+Annual inflation hit a five-month high of 1.66per cent in October but has remained below the central bank's 2 per cent to 4 per cent target range since mid-2020.

 BI has injected more than 860 trillion rupiah (US$60.26 billion) of liquidity into the financial system since last year, including through direct purchases of government bonds, and delivered 150 basis points worth of rate cuts to help the economy withstand the pandemic.